Lacunoides exquisitus

 Lacunoides exquisitus is a deep-sea, hydrothermal species of sea snail, a marine gastropod mollusc in the family Neomphalidae.

 Description

-It is characterized by a very small, flattened shell (up to about 2.24mm diameter) that resembles a Limpet's shell in genus Lacuna and specialized soft anatomy.
+It is characterized by a very small, flattened shell (up to about 2.24 mm in diameter) that resembles a Limpet's shell in genus Lacuna and specialized soft anatomy.
 It is colorless and thin, with a structure of fine axial and spiral threads on the whorls.
 The aperture is round and oblique, and adults lack any open umbilicus.
 The periostracum is very thin and the shell is not nacreous.

 Distribution

-This marine species occurs off the Galapagos Islands at a depth of 2480 m.
+This marine species occurs off the Galapagos Islands at a depth of 2,480 m.